kdeldycke/chessboard/README.rst

     $ chessboard benchmark --help
     Usage: chessboard benchmark [OPTIONS]

-      Run a set of pre-defined scenarii and measure time taken by the solver.
+      Run a benchmarking suite and measure time taken by the solver.

+      Each scenario is run in an isolated process, and results are appended to CSV file.

     Options:
       --help  Show this message and exit.